belle2/basf2/analysis/doc/DecayString.rst

 Grammar for custom MCMatching
 -----------------------------
-One can use the keywords for decay string to configure how :code:`'isSignal'` is behaving.
-If these keywords are used, the missing particles are ignored or taken into account.
-For example, if :code:`'...'` is used, missing final state particles are ignored, hence :code:`'isSignal'` works as :code:`'isSignalAcceptMissingMassive'`.
+One can use the grammar for decay string to configure how :code:`isSignal` is behaving.
+The grammar is composed of :doc:`Keywords` and :doc:`Arrows`.
+By default, :code:`'isSignal'` requires that all final state particle daughters are correctly reconstructed except radiated photon and intermediate state.
+One can make :code:`isSignal` accept missing some particles or do not accept missing radiated photon or intermediate resonances.

-Keywords must be placed at the end of the decay string.
-It is not allowed to put keywords in front of particles.
+Keywords
+^^^^^^^^
+If one put following keywords at the end of decay string, :code:`'isSignal'` will accept missing massive particle/neutrino/gamma(not radiated), respectively.

 * :code:`'...'` Missing massive final state particles are ignored
 * :code:`'?nu'` Missing neutrinos are ignored
-* :code:`'!nu'` Missing neutrinos are taken into account (default)
 * :code:`'?gamma'` Missing gammas are ignored

+These are useful to analyze inclusive processes with fully-inclusive method.
+One can also use the following keywords to make one's decay string explicit.

+* :code:`'!nu'` Missing neutrinos are considered (default)
-* :code:`'!gamma'` Missing gammas are taken into account (default)
+* :code:`'!gamma'` Missing gammas are considered (default)

+Keywords must be placed at the end of the decay string.
+It is not allowed to put keywords in front of particles.
 Here is an exapmle of use:

 .. code-block:: python